Elanco Animal Health Incorporated (ELAN) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 41.73 million shares valued at $1.28 billion.
 The investor’s holdings represent 8.84% of the ELAN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Price (T.Rowe) Associates Inc with 41.44 million shares valued at $1.27 billion to account for 8.78% of the shares outstanding.
 The other top investors are Janus Henderson Group PLC which holds 34.87 million shares representing 7.38% and valued at over $1.07 billion, while Primecap Management Company holds 6.89% of the shares totaling 32.53 million with a market value of $997.73 million.

-Elanco Animal Health Incorporated (NYSE: ELAN) is 1.37% higher on its value in year-to-date trading and has touched a low of $15.55 and a high of $34.81 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The ELAN stock was last observed hovering at around $33.75 in the last trading session, with the day’s loss setting it -2.66% off its average median price target of $35.00 for the next 12 months.
-It is also 24.17% off the consensus price target high of $41.00 offered by 13 analysts, but current levels are -24.36% lower than the price target low of $25.00 for the same period.
+Elanco Animal Health Incorporated (NYSE: ELAN) is -7.76% lower on its value in year-to-date trading and has touched a low of $17.49 and a high of $34.81 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The ELAN stock was last observed hovering at around $28.60 in the last trading session, with the day’s loss setting it -0.31% off its average median price target of $35.00 for the next 12 months.
+It is also 31.0% off the consensus price target high of $41.00 offered by 13 analysts, but current levels are -13.16% lower than the price target low of $25.00 for the same period.

 Elanco Animal Health Incorporated (ELAN) Analyst Forecasts